karenhodgkinson/portfolio/README.md

 - Use grid systems, type systems & default module CSS.
 - All (all!) the text must be real—no placeholders.
 - **ABSOLUTELY NO JAVASCRIPT!!**—your site should be fully functional without it, we’ll add it in later.

-### For single page websites

-- The whole page should be complete—except only 1 or 2 portfolio piece examples need to be coded, because they can be copy-pasted.
-Unless they’re all uniquely laid out…
-- Have all the sections: masthead, pieces, about, contact, etc.

-### For multi-page websites

 - The homepage should be complete.
 - An example of a portfolio piece page should be complete.
-- And any other unique pages: about, contact, etc.
+- And any other unique pages: about, contact, etc. should also be complete.

 ---